ketivee-org/RipkaAI/README.md

 ## Training and Integration

 Training effective AI models requires a vast amount of data and skilled expertise.
-At Sarthi AI, our models are trained using custom datasets to ensure precision and reliability.
+At RipkaAI, our models are trained using custom datasets to ensure precision and reliability.
 Integration is streamlined into a single user interface, allowing users to ask questions or perform tasks effortlessly while the AI collaborates in the background to deliver accurate and meaningful results.

 ---

 ## Capabilities of AI Models

-### 1. Sarthi AI
+### 1. RipkaAI

-Built on NLP, Sarthi AI is designed for:
+Built on NLP, RipkaAI is designed for:

 - Generating large texts and contexts
 - Code generation and debugging